INITIAL S Inaxis

 Ready when you are!

-The INITIAL S INAXIS kit includes dedicated instrumentation for the insertion of neutralization screws specifically designed for the fixation of metacarpal fractures.
-This instrumentation is mutualized for the two associated screw diameters.
+The INITIAL S Inaxis kit includes instrumentation dedicated to the insertion of neutralization screws specially designed for the fixation of metacarpal fractures.
+This instrumentation is shared for the two associated screw diameters.

 Kit composition :